tchleung/Wholesome_Possum/README.md

 These could be valuable information to Nintendo's logistics, sales team, and the development team.

 ### Launch
-I also focused on the week after launch by sentiment.
+I also filtered on the week after launch by sentiment.
 Each "group" of comments reveal some different topics.
 <br/>
 <br/>
 The positive comments over this period are consistent with the overall comment pool: